finn-no/tech.finn.no/_drafts/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform.markdown

 ## infrastructure examples

 With a pretty good idea of how Cassandra quickly becomes important for a successful microservices platform within product development let's look into how Cassandra fits into the infastructure and operations side of things.
 A trap i suspect a lot of people are getting themselves into when starting off with microservices is that they haven't got the infrastructure required in place first.
 Even if James Lewis and Sam Newman puts extra emphasis on the needs for deployment and monitoring tools it still can be all too easily overlooked just how demanding this really is.
 It's not just about monitoring and logging everything and then making it available in a centralised place.
 It's about having reproducible containers on an elastic platform, but about all the infrastructure tools and services being rock stable and and equally elastic.
 You don't want to be running a microservices platform and have crucial monitoring and logging tools fail on you, particularly in any crisis or in the middle of any critical operation.

 When it comes to correlation IDs a brilliant tool out there is Zipkin from Twitter.
 Zipkin provides for you in all your applications and services this correlation ID, a unique ID for each user request, which you can for example put into your log4j thread context or MDC and then via a tool like Kibana be able to put together all the logs from across your whole platform for one specific user request.
 But Zipkin goes a lot further than this, based off Google's Dapper paper, it provides for you with distributed tracing or profiling of these individual requests.

 <img src="/images/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform/zipkin.jpg"/>

 Naturally Zipkin can be put together with Cassandra, the best fit as it's perfect for large volumes of time series data.
 We also use scribe for the sending of the trace messages from all the jvms throughout our platform over to the zipkin collector which then stores them into Cassandra.

 This is the typical page in Zipkin.
 Under the list of services the first row is the user's request, here we can see that it took 195ms.
 Then  under that we can see when and how long all the individual service calls took place.
 We can see which back-end services are running properly in parallel and which service calls are sequential.
-Services like Solr, Elastic Search, the Kafka produvers, and of course Cassandra, are all listed as well.
+Services like Solr, Elastic Search, the Kafka producers, and of course Cassandra, are all listed as well.
 Not only is this fantastic for keeping your platform tuned for performance but it's a great tool for helping to figure out what's going on with those slow requests you've got, for example in the top 5th percentile.

 <img width="40" src="/images/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform/zipkin.jpg"/>

 It's also a gret tool to help keep teams up to date with all the constantly evolving moving parts that exist in a microservices platform, something that'll no doubt be outdated a week after any manual catalog documentation was written.
 This is especially useful for front end developers that usually haven't the faintest idea what's going on behind the scenes.

-This visualisation can also be offered from within the browser, both firefox and chrome have plugins, so that developers can see what's happening near real-time as they make requests.
+This visualisation can also be offered from within the browser, both Firefox and Chrome have plugins, so that developers can see what's happening near real-time as they make requests.

 <img width="40" src="/images/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform/zipkin.jpg"/>

 Something that we're added to Zipkin is a cascasding job that runs nightly in our hadoop yarn cluster, that aggregates all the different traces made during the day and builds up a graph of the platform showing which services are calling services.
 In this graph on the left hand side you will see our web and batch applications, then to the right of that the microservices moving down the stack the further to the right you go.
 Legacy databases with shared schemas end up as big honey pots on the very right while databases with properly isolated schemas appear as satellites to the services that own them.
 If you're undertaking a move towards event driven design then you'll see the connections between services and especially across bounded contexts break apart, and you should see those bounded contexts become more grouped neighbourhoods for themselves.

-This cascading job that aggregates this data should now be available in the original twitter github repository, otherwise you'll find it in FINN's fork of it.
+This cascading job that aggregates this data should now be available in the [original Twitter Github repository](https://github.com/twitter/zipkin), otherwise you'll find it in FINN's fork of it.

 Another infrastructure tool i want to look into is Grafana, and the Graphite and StatsD stack underneath it.
 Grafana and Graphite is one of those must-have tools in your infrastructure, but the problem is it just doesn't scale.
-Indeed the caron and whisper components to graphite are dead in the water.
+Indeed the carbon and whisper components to graphite are dead in the water.
 We've hit this problem and looked into the alternatives, and there's one interesting alternative out there based on Cassandra, which only makes sense as it's another perfect match for time series data.

 The plugin to Graphite is called Cyanite and very simply replaces all the carbon and whisper components.
 In an earlier version it was quite limited and you couldn't for example get wildcarded paths in graphite working, but it now bundles with Elastic Search to give you a fully functional Graphite.